Team-BHP > Technical Stuff

 Of course, this will out price the Lithium-ion battery for the mass market, but in the Rs 4 million car market segment, I'm sure there'll be many takers considering the benefits outweigh the cost by a fair degree.

-arjab is offline (1) Thanks
+arjab is online now (1) Thanks

 Old 23rd August 2021, 22:03 #12